calcium1528/gt-reprise/general/soul/traits.md

 ### Base traits
 There are 7 base traits, which are Determination, Bravery, Justice, Kindness, Patience, Integrity, and Perseverance.<br>
-Every human SOUL naturally contains a mixture of all base traits.
+Every human SOUL naturally contains a mixture of all base traits, with the dominant trait(s) taking the majority.

 #### Determination
 Determination is the manifestation of... what exactly was it?
 Willpower?
 Huh.
 Isn't that a bit too... generic?<br>